tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 When sending ClientHello, the client first computes ClientHelloInner, including any PSK binders, and then MAY substitute extensions which it knows will be duplicated in ClientHelloOuter.
-To do so, the client computes a hash of the entire ClientHelloInner message with the same hash as for the KDF used to encrypt ClientHelloInner.
+To do so, the client computes a hash of the entire ClientHelloInner message with the hash associated with the HPKE cipher suite.
 Then, the client removes and replaces extensions from ClientHelloInner with a single "outer_extensions" extension.
 The list of `outer_extensions` include those which were removed from ClientHelloInner, in the order in which they were removed.
 The hash contains the full ClientHelloInner hash computed above.

 This process is reversed by client-facing server.
 Specifically, the server replaces the `outer_extensions` with extensions contained in